-In terms of governance, it is the officers and administration staff, led by the Chief Officer, which implement the strategic decisions of the Authority (i.e. members) and report back to the committee on a quarterly basis on progress against those strategic goals.
+In terms of governance, it is the officers and administration staff, led by the Chief Executive Officer, which implement the strategic decisions of the Authority (i.e. members) and report back to the committee on a quarterly basis on progress against those strategic goals.
+The Southern IFCA employs 14 full time staff, with most officers having dual roles.
+The areas of staff responsibility are set out in the Annual Plan, encompassing all aspects from enforcement, science and conservation to administration and PR.
+Additionally, the IFCA strategically seeks to ensure that staff members are able to perform secondary duties.